grew-nlp/grew_doc/content/usage/grew_server.md

 Note the the `mod` relation has `ADV` as the POS for the dependant, because of the `ExtPos` feature on the word `à`.

-The Grew pattern corresponding to the `mod` line is (using the undocumented Grew feature for requesting on ExtPos):
+The Grew request corresponding to the `mod` line is:

 ```grew
 pattern { GOV -[mod]-> DEP; GOV [upos="ADJ"]; DEP [ExtPos="ADV"/upos="ADV"]; }